International Paper

 13. Lists countries and operations?

 Production - United States, Canada, Europe, North Africa, and Latin America.
-However, locations are not all at the country level and it is not clear whether it covers all operations.
+However, the locations are not specific to the country-level and it is unclear if it cover all operations.

 -